 — Pawan K Goenka (@GoenkaPk) November 15, 2017

-Tata Motors quoted Rs 11.2 lakh each unit, all inclusive of GST and comprehensive 5-year warranty, while M&M had originally quoted Rs 13 lakh.
-Since the price has been lowered now, M&M stands a chance to win 3,800 units or 40 percent of the remaining 9,500 units in the second phase.
+Tata Motors had quoted Rs 11.2 lakh for each unit, all-inclusive of GST and comprehensive 5-year warranty, while M&M had originally quoted Rs 13 lakh.
+Since the price has been lowered now, M&M stands a chance to win 3,800 units or 40% of the remaining 9,500 units in the second phase.

-The e-Verito has a 20.5 kWh electric motor which delivers 41 hp and 91 Nm of torque, and has a claimed range of 170-180 km on a full charge.
+The e-Verito has an electric motor that develops 41 hp and 91 Nm of torque, and has a claimed range of 170-180 km on a full charge.

 According to the EESL tender terms, the sedan should have a range of 130 km on a full charge, can be fully charged in 6 hours and should have a fast charge option of 90 minutes.